-This Construction Loan-in-Process course focuses on construction lending, primarily from a bank’s point of view.
-It is the third and final course in the three-part series, and should be taken after Construction Finance Fundamentals and Structuring a Construction Loan.
-In this course, we discuss the payment cycle, how holdback or retainage clauses are applied, and various legal tools related to construction payments.
+This construction loan-in-process course focuses on construction lending, primarily from a bank’s point of view.
+It is the third and final course in the three-part series and should be taken after Construction Finance Fundamentals and Structuring a Construction Loan.
+This course discusses the payment cycle, how holdback or retainage clauses are applied, and various legal tools related to construction payments.

-Later on in the course, we will discuss the loan monitor’s role, change order and contingencies, what to do when the project begins to fail, and briefly describe title insurance.
+Later in the course, we will discuss the loan monitor’s role, change order and contingencies, what to do when the project fails, and briefly describe title insurance.

 Upon completing this course, you will be able to:

-This Construction Loan-in-Process course was created for any current and aspiring professionals working in commercial banking roles, with a focus on the real estate development industry.
-It is also useful for anyone looking to explore the intricacies of construction lending.
-Taught from the perspective of the lender, this course provides a solid foundation of the lending process for construction development loans, and would also provide key takeaways for mortgage brokers and related industry advisors.
+This course was created for current and aspiring professionals working in commercial banking roles, focusing on the real estate development industry.
+It is also useful for anyone exploring the intricacies of construction lending.
+Taught from the lender’s perspective, this course provides a solid foundation of the lending process for construction development loans and would also provide key takeaways for mortgage brokers and related industry advisors.